perovml/Deep_Learning_with_IR_sensors/README.md

 ## 📬 Contact

-For questions or collaborations, feel free to open an issue or contact the authors via the paper link above.
+For questions or collaborations, feel free to open an issue or contact the authors via perovandrey90@gmail.com.